netlify/cli/docs/functions-dev.md

 - On Windows run `cmd /V /C "set NODE_OPTIONS=--inspect && netlify functions:serve"`
 - On Mac/Linux run `NODE_OPTIONS=--inspect netlify functions:serve`

-Then attach any Node.js debugger to the CLI process to debug you functions.
+Then attach any Node.js debugger to the CLI process to debug your functions.